Hospitality Worker Crisis Grant Program

 - Basic utility bills (gas, electric, water only)

 - Reside in Louisiana

-- Work in a Louisiana hospitality position; be currently employed (or employed before March 16, 2020) with your current employer for at least 180 days with the same company prior to applying, as well as have worked in the industry for a minimum of one year in the last 18 months
+- Work in a Louisiana hospitality position*; be with your current hospitality employer for at least 90 days prior to applying

-- Have incurred a qualifying crisis such as an unexpected illness, injury, death of an immediate family member*, or disaster such as a house fire or flood
+- Have incurred a qualifying crisis such as an unexpected illness, injury, death of an immediate family member**, or house fire

 - Be able to provide backup documentation to prove the emergency